Skip to main content

 Express

 Express is a lightweight and flexible Node.js Web framework renowned for its simplicity and high scalability.
-It features a concise API design with middleware support, enabling rapid development of RESTful APIs or full-stack applications.
-With a rich plugin ecosystem, Express seamlessly integrates functionalities like databases and authentication while maintaining high performance and low learning curve, making it a top choice among Node.js developers.
+It offers a clean API design, supports middleware mechanisms, and enables rapid development of RESTful APIs or full-stack applications.
+With a rich plugin ecosystem, Express seamlessly integrates features like databases and authentication while maintaining high performance and low learning curve, making it a top choice among Node.js developers.

-This guide describes how to deploy an Express application on CloudBase HTTP cloud functions.
+This guide describes how to deploy Express applications on CloudBase HTTP cloud functions.

 Prerequisites

-• Have Node.js 18.x or later versions installed
+• Installed Node.js 18.x or a later version

-• Have basic knowledge of Node.js and Express development
+• Have a basic knowledge of Node.js and Express development

 Step 1: Create an Express Application

-💡 Tip: If you already have an Express application, you can skip this step.
+💡 Note: If you already have an Express application, you can skip this step.

 mkdir express-cloudbase